Pornographic film actor: Salaries

-Salaries for female actresses typically range from $60,000 to $400,000, compared with $40,000 for male actors.
+Yearly salaries for female actresses typically range from $60,000 to $400,000, compared with $40,000 for male actors.
 In 2017, The Independent reported that top porn performers' salaries were around $300,000 to $400,000.
 In 2011, the manager of Capri Anderson said, "A contract girl will only shoot for one company, she won't shoot for anyone else.
 Most actresses in the adult industry are free agents – they'll shoot for anyone.
 Most contract girls make $60,000 a year.
 In one year, a contract girl will shoot, on average, four movies and each movie takes about two or three weeks to shoot."

 Other payment

 Besides appearing in films, porn stars often make money from endorsements and appearance fees.
-For instance, in 2010, some night clubs were paying female porn stars and Playboy Playmates to appear there to act as draws for the general public; the Los Angeles Times reported that Jesse Jane was paid between $5,000 to $10,000 for one appearance by a Chicago club.
+For instance, in 2010, some nightclubs were paying female porn stars and Playboy Playmates to appear there to act as draws for the general public; the Los Angeles Times reported that Jesse Jane was paid between $5,000 to $10,000 for one appearance by a Chicago club.